discorb-lib/discorb/docs/tutorial.md

 # Tutorial

 Welcome to discorb!
-This lib allows you to create a discord bot with ease.
-So, let's get started!
+This lib allows you to create a discord bot with Ruby.
+Let's get started!

 ## Requirements